DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/gitlab.md

 ![GitLab Project - Go to Jobs](../../../images/gitlab/select-jobs.png)

 The **Jobs** page displays a list of all recently executed jobs.
-Click a job's status to view details.
+Click a job's status to view its details.

 ![GitLab Project - View Job List](../../../images/gitlab/select-a-failing-job.png)